Amos-Chen98/drone_simple_nav/README.md

 There are two ways of performing collision check:

-1. Using Octomap (default): The octomap is loaded from a local .bt file.
+1. Using Octomap (default): The octomap is loaded from a ROS topic.
+(TBD: currently, it continuously outputs error messages in the terminal like `ERROR: Tree size mismatch: # read nodes (153918) != # expected nodes (10)`.
+This is because the octree builder must attempt this once to retrieve the correct tree size.
+This does not impact the program.)
 Collision checking is conducted by verifying whether the selected point and its neighboring points exist within the Octree.
 2. KDtree in PCL: One ROS node reads a local point cloud file and streams the point cloud through a ROS topic of type [sensor_msgs/PointCloud2](https://docs.ros.org/en/jade/api/sensor_msgs/html/msg/PointCloud2.html).
 Collision check is performed using the point cloud.

 There are three available navigation modes, controlled by the argument `replan_mode` in `src/simulator/launch/run_sim.launch`.